JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ellipse
 ```

-`circlepath()` constructs a circular path from Bèzier curves, which allows you to use circles as paths.
+`circlepath()` constructs a circular path from Bézier curves, which allows you to use circles as paths.

 ```@example
 using Luxor # hide